90.1 FM San Luis Obispo | 91.7 FM Paso Robles | 91.1 FM Cayucos | 95.1 FM Lompoc | 90.9 FM Avila

 3:00 – 4:00 PM

-Code Switch & Life Kit… This week on Code Switch, a show about moral panics in the USA.
-Then on Life Kit, a show about setting goals for the new year.
+Code Switch & Life Kit… This week on Code Switch, a show about Cuban immigration over the years, and how the Trump administration is deporting Cubans in record numbers.
+Then on Life Kit, a show about the different types of rest we need.

 6:00 – 7:00 PM